notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 ```

+Run `cargo run --bin seed` on the command line to execute the code we just added and populate the database with dummy data.

-If you'd like the visual feedback, add some `println!()` macros after the INSERTS or queries for confirmation from the seed file.
+If you'd like visual feedback, add some `println!()` macros after the INSERTS or queries for confirmation from the seed file.
 We'll be confirming directly from Postgres.
 Get into your database via the Postgres CLI with the following command.
 Make sure to use the database name that is in your DATABASE_URL.